sebastus/Curtain-Wall-Modules/README.md

 First you need to set up a new Terraform environment.
 Use the module `blank-env-copy-me` for this in the following way:

 1. Copy/paste the template folder and rename it to the new environment name.
-   In powershell, this is: `cp .\blank-env-copy-me\ c:\whatever\newenv -Recurse` In this new environment folder yu should see the following files:
+   In powershell, this is:

+   `cp .\blank-env-copy-me\ c:\whatever\newenv -Recurse`

+   In this new environment folder you should see the following files:
    - .azdo/ci-pipeline.yaml
    - .gitignore
    - dev_override.tf